BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

   </div>
 </div>

+**Crusader's Might:**

-Crusader’s Might loses value since we’re not running Glimmer of Light or Shock Barrier as Venthyr.
-Light’s Hammer will not bring much healing but a solid amount of Damage.
+This talent loses value for venthyr holy paladin, since we're not using Glimmer of Light or Shock Barrier in mythic+.

+**Bestow Faith:**

+I would personally not recommend playing this ever, but there is scenarios where it could be usefull for example on a grevious Sanguine Depths week.
+This being said the healing throughput is not a huge difference and Light's Hammer will contribute more healing in the relevant windows.

+**Light's Hammer:**

+This should be your go to talent as venthyr in every dungeon.
+This will provide you with a solid amount of damage.

 **T25**
-Judgement of Light

 <div class="row">
   <div class="column">